Skip to content

 The scanner preserves existing capability definitions and warns about gaps.

-• Class methods are supported if exported — the scanner treats them as standalone functions at the annotated path
+• supports class methods if exported; the scanner treats them as standalone functions at the annotated path

 /**